 - 1. All Jumping Championships for Young Riders or Juniors have the status of a CSIO.
 At Championships Athletes may only take part for the country of their Sport Nationality as set forth in GRs Art.
 119. - 2.
 Each year, Continental and Regional Championships should be promoted and organised in Jumping. - 3.
 Championships may be organised by Continents or Regions.
 In the case of Regions, the territorial scope must be previously approved by the FEI. - 4.
 Each year, the FEI invites or authorises an NF to organise individual and team Championships in their respective Continents or Regions. - 5.
 The Championships must be organised in strict accordance with the GRs, the JRs, the present Annex, and as specified herein.
 Only one team per NF may be entered. - 6.
 NFs wishing to organise a Championship must apply as set forth in the GRs. - 7.
 In principle, Championships may only be held if at least four NFs are represented, except outside Europe where they may be held with any number of regional teams from at least two NFs (including the host NF).
 A NF, which withdraws after the closing date for the entries and before the start of the Championship is, however, considered as represented. - 8.
 The non-Open Championships must be restricted to all NFs included in the Continent concerned.
-Refer to GRs Art.
-104.3.2 for exceptions.
 However, entries from NFs outside the Continent in which the non-Open Championship is held may be accepted with the agreement of the Jumping Committee, but are not entitled to receive titles or medals.
-In non-Open European Championships, acceptance of NF entries by the Jumping Committee from outside Europe will depend on whether sufficient space is available at the Championship in question.
-Athletes from NFs outside Europe in non Open FEI European Championships will neither be entitled to receive titles or medals. - 9.
+In non-Open European Championships, acceptance of NF entries by the Jumping Committee from outside Europe will depend on whether sufficient space is available at the Championship in question. - 9.
 An NF taking part in a Championship outside of its Continent or Region will not have the right to organise the same Championship the following year in its Continent or Region. - 10.
-Championships must be held at some time during a long school holiday (from mid-July to end of August). - 11.
+Championships must be held at some time during a long school holiday (for Europe this is from mid-July to mid-August). - 11.
 Championships must be held outdoors unless weather conditions require the Event to be held indoors. - 12.
 No entry fee or starting fee may be charged unless cash prizes are awarded.